amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 ## Product discovery
 - The purpose of discovery is to address the 4 risks (value, usability, feasibility, business viability)
 	- Another risk that teams should consider is ethics.
 "Should we build it?"
+- Product discovery is about finding the cheapest, fastest ways of coming up and testing product ideas.

 Core principles of discovery:
 - It's our job as product teams to find solutions to customer/user needs.
 They cannot tell us what to build, only what problems to solve.
 They don't know what's possible.